-4 Routes plus the Family Fun Fondo
+Four Routes or the Family Fun Fondo

-FAMILY FUN FONDO (20KM) – CANCELLED
+FAMILY FUN FONDO

-PICCOLO FONDO (43KM)
+PICCOLO FONDO (42KM)

 The Piccolo route is created solely for the recreational or beginner cyclists who wish to participate in the mass start and big group atmosphere.
 You will be part of the action riding with all the other fondo riders crossing the South Saskatchewan River, along Valley Road through the flood plains of the South Saskatchewan, riding adjacent to some of the most fertile lands in all of the prairies.
 You will travel to the first rest stop for some well-deserved refreshments.
 At this point you will retrace your ride which will include a stop for Saskatoon Berry Pie at the Berry Barn before your return to the Canada 150 Festival site.
 The Piccolo is a great ride for those looking for a pleasant countryside pedal to work up an appetite for a well-deserved celebration back at Canada’s 150th Birthday party!

-MEDIO FONDO (69KM)
+MEDIO FONDO (80KM)

 If you feel ready to “step up” beyond the Piccolo distance then the Medio Fondo is for you.
 Following the same route as the Piccolo riders but then extending your ride to the picturesque Pike Lake provincial park and then retracing your ride back to Valley Road with a stop at the Berry Barn for a piece of their famous Saskatoon Berry pie!

-GRAN FONDO ROUTE (113KM)
+GRAN FONDO ROUTE (125KM)

 The Gran route is a lovely and challenging ride on quiet roads.
-You cycle the same routes as the Piccolo and Medio riders but then extend your ride to the quintessential prairie town of Delisle.
-Your 113kM journey is complete with your return from the west side of the South Saskatchewan River when you arrive back at the Canada 150 Festival site to celebrate your conquest.
+You cycle the same route as the Piccolo and Medio riders but then you extend your ride through the agricultural landscape traversing alongside fields of canola, wheat and barely to the quintessential prairie town of Delisle.
+Experience the unique feeling of flying that only being on a bike in the presence of the prairie sky can bring.
+Your 125KM journey is complete with your return from the west side of the South Saskatchewan River when you arrive back at the Prairie Gran Fondo Festival site to celebrate your conquest.